mightyjoe781/algo_hugo/content/Practice_DP/DP_4.md

 Let's decide the criteria of splitting the set

-Splitting the set into 2 components , set 1 contains sum with s1 in positive sign
+Splitting the set into 2 components , set s1 contains sum with A[0] in positive sign

-another s2 with s1 in negative.
+another set s2 with A[0] in negative sign.

 $S_1 $ : Number of ways to make target-A[0] from A[1,... n-1]